 ** A SPECIAL CASE **

 If you need reliable .30-06 blanks for honor guard use in the M1 Garand using the GI issue blank firing adapter you can safely use 8.5 gr to 10 gr of Unique with the CCI #34 (military hard cup) primer.
 Use the charge that gives the desired noise level and functions the rifle.
-Use a rosette crimp die to close the case mouth and seal with a drop of lacquer.
+Use a rosette crimp die (available from Hornady, RCBS, and CH) to close the case mouth and seal with a drop of lacquer.
 DO NOT USE ANY WADDING!!!!!
 Note that the rifles need to be clean, properly lubricated, and the gas port in the barrel needs to be centered in the opening of the gas cylinder for things to function.